Editor’s note: This is the second in a two-part series.

 First, a quick rundown on sizes: Single-bay doors are typically 8 or 9 feet wide by 7 feet high, while double-bay doors are typically 16 feet wide (occasionally 18) by 7 feet high.
 Double-bay doors are mainly found on broadly proportioned home styles such as California Ranchers.

-As for choosing a door design to suit you home’s architecture: Although the current fashion in sectional doors is for very showy and elaborate designs with raised or recessed panels, ornate windows and the like, these aren’t necessarily the best choice for your home.
+As for choosing a door design to suit you home’s architecture: Although the current fashion in sectional doors is for very showy and elaborate designs with raised or recessed panels, ornate windows and the like, these aren’t necessarily the best choice for your home, though you can learn this here now if you keep reading.
 Ranch-style houses, for example, typically look best with very simple and unrelieved doors, and anything more ornamental can look overwrought, drawing attention away from the front entrance.

 Read Part 1:A brief history of the garage door

 On the other hand, a bland, unadorned garage door will look very strange on a traditional home style.
 The best approach is to reflect the same general level of detail that’s found on your home: If you have a traditional-style house with lots of exterior moldings and trim, then a moderately ornate garage door will probably look fine.
 However, if it’s a relatively clean mid-century home style, you’re better off choosing a simpler door with a plain plywood finish.

 Pre-Depression-era homes, which were originally fitted with either biparting or bypassing garage doors, present a special case.
 The horizontal proportions found on most stock sectional doors, whether plain of fancy, look foreign on houses of this era.
 Door manufacturers do offer super-high-end designs that attempt to hide the sectional door’s telltale horizontal joints, mimicking old-fashioned bypassing or biparting doors.
 But the prices of these doors can be astronomical, sometimes ranging into five figures.